-Request Schedules are a way to make periodic requests to models and pipelines, in order to execute your code at a configurable time interval.
-This can, for example, be useful if your model or pipeline does not depend on direct input data, but instead connects to a data source inside the code.
+Request Schedules are a way to make periodic requests to deployments and pipelines, in order to execute your code at a configurable time interval.
+This can, for example, be useful if your deployment or pipeline does not depend on direct input data, but instead connects to a data source inside the code.

-A Request Schedule can be compared to a traditional Unix cron job that periodically makes requests to your model or pipeline, instead of making requests via the API or manually in the WebApp.
+A Request Schedule can be compared to a traditional Unix cron job that periodically makes requests to your deployment or pipeline, instead of making requests via the API or manually in the WebApp.

 Creating Request Schedules¶

 Request Schedules can be managed in the dedicated area for schedules that can be found in the main menu of the UbiOps WebApp.

 A schedule applies to a single deployment or a pipeline.
 Each schedule consists of 4 elements: